UCDavisLibrary/ucdlib-awards/readme.md

 To get the app up and running on your machine:

 1. `cd deploy`
-2. Make sure you have access to view the `GC_READER_KEY_SECRET`.
-3. `./cmds/init-local-dev.sh`
+2. Run `./cmds/init-local-dev.sh`
-4. `./cmds/build-local-dev.sh`
-5. `./cmds/generate-deployment-files.sh`, which will create a directory called `ucdlib-awards-local-dev` will have been created.
+3. Modify your env file that was downloaded to `compose/ucdlib-awards-local-dev` to match the instance you are running
+4. Build you local images with `./cmds/build-local-dev.sh sandbox`
-6. Enter it, and run `docker compose up`
+5. Enter the local dev compose directory, and run `docker compose up -d` to bring up your local cluster

 ## Maintenance